Candy Land, Solitaire, Fortnite.

 If you’re a foreign language teacher, you can build upon these positive memories and engagement opportunities by adding FluentU to the classroom.

-Unlike other programs for teaching and learning languages, FluentU draws upon real-world material of your target language.
+Unlike other programs for teaching and learning languages, FluentU draws upon actual native material of your target language.
 This doesn’t only create an authentic language-learning environment, it gives your students a glimpse into the interests, culture and everyday life of people speaking the target language.
-Instead of spending hours memorizing unnatural dialogues and completing grammar drills, your learners can improve their language proficiency by watching clips from popular movies and TV shows, listening to pop songs, exploring interesting documentaries, reading news articles and more.
+Instead of spending hours memorizing unnatural dialogues and completing grammar drills, your learners can improve their language proficiency by being immersed in the language.

 The possibilities are endless!
 Sign up for FluentU today and enjoy a free trial.
 You’ll be surprised just how effective it is at teaching languages, especially when combined with the strategies below.